emqx/emqx-docs/en_US/rule/schema-registry-examp-avro.md

     client.publish(topic, payload=message, qos=0, retain=False)
 ```

-## Checking rule execution results
+## Check Rule Execution Results

 1)  In the Dashboard's [Websocket](http://127.0.0.1:18083/#/websocket) tools, log in to an MQTT Client and subscribe to "avro_user/#".

-2)  Install the python dependency and execute the device-side code:
+2)  Install the Python dependency and execute the device-side code:

 ```shell
 $ pip3 install protobuf